 Winter temperatures, January to March, go 10 to 25 degrees Celsius

-»» If you are still deciding where to go, check out this guide of the places to visit in India
+»» If you are still deciding where to go, check out this guide to the places to visit in India

 Overall, the best season to visit India weather-wise is from early October to late March.